 Kathy grew up in Lancashire, where she had a brief career as a primary school teacher followed by several years working for British Aerospace.
 In the 1980s she and her family moved to Keswick, Cumbria; since then most of her work has been tourism-related.
 Kathy has worked at various Visitor and Information Centres, including those run by the Lake District National Park Authority and the Forestry Commission, and for many years was a volunteer at the Grange-over-Sands Information Centre.
 She has also worked at the Cumberland Pencil Museum in Keswick, and has been on the volunteer team for Grange Library and various parks and gardens.
 Since childhood Kathy has visited the Isle of Man regularly.
 Following the sad death of her husband in 2020, she relocated to a place she has always loved.
 She has a keen interest in the natural environment and loves to be out walking on our beautiful island.

-From 1 September 2021, the role was kindly funded for 12 months via a grant from the Dormant Asset Fund, which is administered by Manx Lottery Trust.
+The Coordinator role was privately funded for several years, after which it was funded for two years by a kind grant from the Dormant Asset Fund, which is administered by Manx Lottery Trust.
+The role has been funded directly by RHT since December 2023.